What is BOM?

 An item that is physically built, but not stocked or creates into an inventory simply because it is an intermediate step and gets absorbed in some other process is known as a Phantom item.
 Such BOMs are easily accounted for because only a demand for the following product justifies the existence of a phantom item.

 A Pseudo BOM generally refers to a more flexible form of the Bills of materials.
-Mostly related and interchangeable groups with common attributes can be readjusted into a more suitable and simple way.
+Mostly related and interchangeable groups with common attributes can be readjusted more suitably and simply.

 A Planning BOM is also no different from the regular BOMs.
 It mostly comprises a summary of the items requires to produce a final thing.
 It also plans on unforeseen demands that might arise over time.